colonyos/tutorials/11-anomaly-detection/README.md

 The script will create a file, called *dataset.csv*.

 # Anomaly detection
 We are going to use a very simple method to detect anomalies based on **Kullback-Leibler (KL) divergence**.
-KL divergence measures how one probability distribution differs from a reference distribution, thus making useful to detect anomalies in time-series data.
+KL divergence measures how one probability distribution differs from a reference distribution, thus making useful to detect anomalies in time series data.

 In our case, we will treat the normal signal as our reference distribution and the potentially anomalous signal as the second distribution.
 By comparing these two distributions, we can calculate how much the abnormal signal deviates from what we expect under normal conditions.